 GEAR: Staked or anchored gill nets shall not be fastened together to form a series of nets exceeding 400 fathoms in length from the beginning of the season through May 15 or exceeding 200 fathoms in length May 16 through December 15.
 In Raritan Bay and Sandy Hook Bay individual net length shall not exceed 30 fathoms and mesh not less than five inches stretched.
 No staked or anchored shad net may be placed within 3000 feet of any operating pound net.
 Shad nets may be placed on licensed pound net sites by the license holder or on unoccupied, approved pound net sites, provided the shad nets are set end to end with and in line with any existing pound nets.
 Staked and anchored gill nets may be used in the Atlantic Ocean February 12 through December 15, where individual gill net length shall not exceed 50 fathoms.
 The smallest mesh of any such net used in the Atlantic Ocean shall not be less than five inches stretched February 12 through February 29 and not less than 3.25 inches stretched March 1 through December 15.
 Such nets shall not be used in the Atlantic Ocean within 100 fathoms of the marked channel of any inlet.
-In addition to the general gear marking requirements, staked and anchored gill nets shall be marked at the end of a net or series of nets with a fluorescent orange float at least 12 inches in diameter or a fluorescent orange float at least 12 inches in diameter or a fluorescent orange float at least 12 inches in diameter shall be located approximately 20 feet inside of each end marker.
+In addition to the general gear marking requirements, staked and anchored gill nets shall be marked at the end of a net or series of nets with a fluorescent orange float at least 12 inches in diameter or a fluorescent orange flag at least 12 inches square and suspended at least three feet above the water.
+A white float measuring at least eight inches in diameter shall be located approximately 20 feet inside of each end marker.

 Staked and anchored gill nets may be used in the tributaries of Delaware Bay January 1 through May 15 and July 15 through December 15, where individual gill net length shall not exceed 30 fathoms.
-The mesh of any such net used in the tributaries of Delaware Bay shall not be less that 2.75 inches stretched January 1 through February 29 and no mechanical means shall be utilized to retrieve such net, and shall not be less than 2.75 inches from March 1 through May 15 and July 15 through December 15.
+The mesh of any such net used in the tributaries of Delaware Bay shall not be less that 2.75 inches stretched, nor greater that 3.25 inches stretched January 1 through February 29 and no mechanical means shall be utilized to retrieve such net, and shall not be less than 2.75 inches from March 1 through May 15 and July 15 through December 15.
 No net shall be set across the middle one third of any tributary or mouth of any tributary, nor shall any net be set in a manner that impedes navigation.
 Staked and anchored gill nets may be used in Delaware Bay February 1 through December 15, where individual gill net length shall not exceed 30 fathoms.
-The mesh of staked gill nets used in Delaware Bay February 1 through December 15, where individual gill net length shall not exceed 30 fathoms.
-The mesh of staked gill nets used in Delaware Bay February 1 through December 15, where individual gill net length shall not exceed 30 fathoms.
 The mesh of staked gill nets used in Delaware Bay shall be 2.75 inches stretched beginning February 1 through February 29.
 The mesh of anchored gill nets used in Delaware Bay shall not be less than five inches stretched beginning February 1 through February 29.
-The mesh of an anchored gill nets used in Delaware Bay shall not be less than 5.25 inches may be used within 0.5 nautical mile of the mean high water line from January 1 through February 29 provided no mechanical means are utilized to retrieve such nets.
-The mesh of any such net shall not be less than 2.75 inches stretched (see GNMEP).
+Staked or anchored gill nets of a mesh not less that 2.75 inches or greater than 3.25 inches may be used within 0.5 nautical mile of the mean high water line from January 1 through February 29 provided no mechanical means are utilized to retrieve such nets.
+The mesh of any such net shall not be less that 3.25 inches beginning March 1 through December 15 except within two nautical miles of the mean high water line where the smallest mesh shall not be less than 2.75 inches stretched (see GNMEP).